Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

 Rectangle :: Float -> Float -> Float -> Float -> Shape
 ```

-Let\'s make a function that takes a Shape and returns its area.
+Let's make a function that takes a Shape and returns its area.

 ```hs
 surface :: Shape -> Float